crest-cassia/oacis/en/configuring_simulator.md

     - When a pre-process failed, copy the contents of the work directory to OACIS server so that users can see the output files.
 1. If the pre-process suceeded, the job script for the Run is submitted to the scheduler.

-Note that the above sequences 3~5 are not executed when "pre_process_script" of Simulator is empty.
+Note that the above sequence 3~5 is not executed when "pre_process_script" of Simulator is empty.

 ## Displaying results in browser

 Although the simulator's output files are stored in the file system by default, you may save some scalar value results in DB.
-You can instantly plot the values saved in the DB using web browser interface, which helps you quickly see the parameter dependence of the reuslt values.
+You can instantly plot the values saved in the DB using the web browser interface, which helps you quickly see the parameter dependence of the result values.
 For example, you may wish to save the average or variance of some time series data.

 To save the values in DB, you just need to save the values to **_output.json** file in JSON format.